 Waste should be stored safely and kept away from children.
 If you live in a building with communal waste areas you should store your waste in the way detailed above for at least 72 hours before putting the bags in the communal area.

 We hold annual free hazardous waste days when we accept certain hazardous waste items from households.
-The next days are scheduled for September and October 2020 but it is too early for us to confirm at this stage whether we can run the events at this time, or whether we will need to postpone or consider a different format.
+The next days are scheduled for September and October 2020.